syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ![flutter datagrid shows frozen column at left](images/frozen-pane/flutter-datagrid-frozen-column.gif)

-The following code example shows how to freeze a column at right using the `footerFrozenColumnsCount`,
+The following code example shows how to freeze a column at right using the `footerFrozenColumnsCount.`

 {% tabs %}
 {% highlight Dart %}